 I first heard about the Norwich tunnels when I stumbled upon an article written by a local newspaper.
-They had gained access to one of the secret streets of subterranean Norwich and had dubbed it ‘Diagon Alley’ because of it is completely hidden to the world outside.
+They had gained access to one of the secret streets of subterranean Norwich and had dubbed it ‘Diagon Alley’ because it is completely hidden from the world outside.

 This post contains affiliate links.
 If you use them, I will receive a small commission at no extra cost to you.

 Read more: (Opens in new tab)

 The Discovery of the Norwich Tunnels

 It may surprise readers to know that the Norwich tunnels were never officially discovered.
 Although not common knowledge amongst everyone in Norfolk, the undercrofts of Norwich have actually been used by businesses for years.
 Ponds shoe shop which was formerly located where The Shoebox is used to use their undercroft for additional shoe storage.

 Norwich has the largest number of medieval undercrofts in the country and they are not that difficult to find (once you begin looking for them)!
 The oldest of these undercrofts is in Wensum Lodge located in Kings Street.
 The interesting thing about this undercroft is that it is now open to the public in the form of Jurnet’s Bar.
 That’s right, you can even sink a beer there!

 Despite the sheer number of undercrofts dotted under the city, few of these are open regularly to the public.
 Heritage Open Days sometimes run tours to these otherwise off-limits areas but sadly, they don’t appear to be regular.